My new homes Login

 For higher education, there is Cardiff University, Cardiff Metropolitan University and the University of South Wales.
 A wide range of courses is available across the institutions because of their individual histories and specialisms.
 Moving to Cardiff to attend University is an excellent choice!

-Cardiff also has its own airport located 30 minutes from the city.
+Did you know Cardiff even has its own airport located 30 minutes from the city.
 It offers international flights to Europe, as well as America, Australia, Dubai and many other locations.

 People know Cardiff for its great nightlife, with dozens of restaurants, bars, and clubs to enjoy.
 Along St Mary Street you’ll find plenty of popular venues including Metros, The Live Lounge, Clwb Ifor Bach and Mary’s.
 You can also visit more popular chains like Slug & Lettuce, Walkabout or Flight Club.